ooernica/ErnaPortfolio/README.md

 By: Erna Lukac

 # Summary
+This is a portfolio of my work I built from scratch.
+It's purpose is to be able to submit to potential employers to showcase my work and let employers know a little bit about me.

 # Link

  https://ooernica.github.io/ErnaPortfolio/

 # Contributors
-Worked with CJ Sanders and Kirtley Adams
+Worked with CJ Sanders and Kirtley Adams on this, but did not use their code.

 # Built With
 HTML, CSS

 # Citations
 Did not borrow any code.
-This is from scratch, no bootstrap.
+This is all from scratch, no bootstrap.